drgulevich/exp2d/README.md

 **Jupyter notebook interactive examples**

-``linear-farfield.ipynb``: calculation of the far-field radiation from the Lieb lattice, see Ref.[1] for details.
+``linear-farfield.ipynb``: Calculation of the far-field radiation from a polariton lattice.
+Example for the Lieb lattice is below (Fig.S9a of the Supplementary Material of Ref.[1]):

 ![Alt text](/examples/lieb-far-field.png?raw=true "Lieb lattice in the far field (Fig.S9a of the Supplementary Material of Ref.[1])")

-``linear-tetm.ipynb``: linear spectrum in presence of a TE-TM splitting.
+``linear-tetm.ipynb``: Linear spectrum in presence of a TE-TM splitting.
+For, example, 15th mode for the Lieb lattice at (kx,ky)=(0,0) is presented below.

 ![Alt text](/examples/lieb-tetm-nv15.png?raw=true "Probability density of a Bloch state in a Lieb lattice in presence of the TE-TM splitting")

-``nonlinear-pump.ipynb``: time-evolution in the nonlinear regime is presence of a TE-TM splitting and coherent pumping.
+``nonlinear-pump.ipynb``: Nonlinear evolution in presence of the TE-TM splitting and a coherent pumping.

 ![Alt text](/examples/square.gif?raw=true "Square lattice under coherent pumping")